 Welcome to Algorithmia!
-This guide is designed as an introduction to hosting your OpenCV model and publishing it as an algorithm, even if you’ve never used Algorithmia before!
+This guide is designed as an introduction to deploying your OpenCV model and publishing it as an algorithm, even if you’ve never used Algorithmia before!

 Create a Data Collection

-Here you’ll want to create a data collection to host your model.
+First, you’ll want to create a data collection to host your graph and variables.

-Click on “Add Collection” under the “My Collections” section on your data collections page.
+Click on “Add Collection” under the “My Collections” section.

-Before we create our algorithm, let’s first train our model on the handwriting digits dataset and save it to the DataAPI.
+Before we create our algorithm, let’s first train our model on our local machine on the handwriting digits dataset and save it to the DataAPI.

 This requires version